Schema

 Example

-A real record from the database — El Bajo Seamount, Sea of Cortez:
+A real record from the database — El Bajo Seamount, Gulf of California:

 {